yoshikuniii/yoshikuniii/README.md

 - 👋 Hi, I’m @yoshiumikuni
-- 👀 I’m interested in IoT and computer vision
+- 👀 I’m interested in IoT and computer vision, also cloud architecture!
 - 🌱 I’m currently learning IoT, currently making a Air Quality Monitor device using EPS8266
 - 📫 How to reach me yoshiumi.kuni@gmail.com